aryansbtloe/com.aryansbtloe.privacy.drummer.piano.ios/index.md

 5. Accuracy of materials

 The materials appearing in
-Musically - Drum and Piano
+Drums n Piano
  could include technical, typographical, or photographic errors.
-Musically - Drum and Piano
+Drums n Piano
- does not warrant that any of the materials on Musically - Drum and Piano are accurate, complete or current.
+ does not warrant that any of the materials on
-Musically - Drum and Piano
+Drums n Piano
+ are accurate, complete or current.
+Drums n Piano
- may make changes to the materials contained in Musically - Drum and Piano at any time without notice.
+ may make changes to the materials contained in
+Drums n Piano
+ at any time without notice.
 However
-Musically - Drum and Piano
+Drums n Piano
  does not make any commitment to update the materials.